The Tongue Stick™

-A major reason people are unable to keep their teeth closed is because their tongue is too wide for their mouth.
+A significant reason people cannot keep their teeth closed is that their tongue is too wide for their mouth.

 Do you see small indentations on the sides of your tongue?
 This is a sign that it is crowded in your mouth.